 - Tolerance occurs, which means long-term users must use larger or more frequent doses to achieve the euphoric effect.

 An individual who is abusing depressant drugs may experience the following effects as a result of prolonged use and abuse:

-• Individuals addicted to CNS depressants should not try to stop taking them on their own.
-Withdrawal symptoms can be severe and possibly life-threatening.
+- Individuals addicted to CNS depressants should not try to stop taking them on their own.
+Substance withdrawal can be severe and possibly life-threatening.

-Long-term stimulant drug abuse can lead to the following problems:
+Long-term stimulant substance abuse can lead to the following problems:

 Withdrawal Symptoms From Prescription Drug Use

-Individuals addicted to opioids usually develop withdrawal symptoms when they stop using them.
+Individuals addicted to opioids usually develop symptoms when they stop using them.
 Those symptoms may include:

 Withdrawal from CNS Depressants

-When you stop using CNS depressants, you will probably experience these withdrawal symptoms:
+When you stop using CNS depressants, you will probably experience these symptoms:

 If you have become addicted to stimulants you might have withdrawal symptoms which may include: